Koredotcom/docs/docs/xo/getting-started/accessing-the-platform.md

 ## Access the XO Platform

-To access the Kore.ai XO Platform, visit[ https://bots.kore.ai/](https://bots.kore.ai/).
+To access the Kore.ai XO Platform, visit [XO Platform Homepage](https://platform.kore.ai/).
 You will be directed to the login page.

 You can sign up for Kore.ai XO Platform in any of the following two ways: